WPezPlugins/wpezplugins-targeted-content/README.md

 ####p.s.
 Dear Developers...

-There's some other magic under the hood that isn't documented here (yet.)
+There's some bonus magic under the hood that isn't documented here (yet.)
 Please feel free to have a look.
 If you have any question of comments please use the GitHub issues for this repo.
 Thanks.